-The purpose of the AXI BFM is to verify connectivity and basic functionality of AXI masters and AXI slaves.
-A basic level of protocol checking is included with the AXI BFM.
-For comprehensive protocol checking, the Cadence AXI UVC [Ref 3] should be deployed.
+The purpose of the AXI BFM cores are to verify connectivity and basic functionality of AXI masters and AXI slaves.
+A basic level of protocol checking is included with the AXI BFM cores.
+For comprehensive protocol checking, the Cadence AXI UVC [Ref 1] should be deployed.

-The following aspects of the AXI3 and AXI4 protocol are checked by the AXI BFM:
+The following aspects of the AXI3 and AXI4 protocol are checked by the AXI BFM cores: